YEE’s reflections on the Santa Marta Conference

 The Liaison Officer on Environmental Law will work closely with the Environmental Law Team – Emma, Alex and Sara.
 Our team advocates in the context of EU laws – National Energy and Climate Plans and the EU Climate Law, the Aarhus Convention and the Council of Europe.

-The Liaison Officer will support in the implementation of the activities related to the Legal Seeds project.
+The Liaison Officer will support in the implementation of the activities related to the to the BeLIFE project.

 Examples of these activities will include: